denovo/notes/github.md

 Feature_branches should be between 1-5 days no longer and should be cxreated for single changes.
 Pull requests should be started to early in the process to start the communication

 For changes which will take longer to developer we should use feature_flags

+Tag each release to production using the tag command (See above) - This will allow us to roll back to previous release or create hotfix branches